laravel/docs/authentication.md

 While building your application, you may occasionally have actions that should require the user to confirm their password before the action is performed.
 Laravel includes built-in middleware to make this process a breeze.
 Implementing this feature will require you to define two routes: one route to display a view asking the user to confirm their password, and one route to confirm that the password is valid and redirect the user to their intended destination.

-> {tip} The following documentation discusses how to integrate with Laravel's password confirmation features directly; however, if you would like to get started more quickly, the [Laravel Jetstream](https://jetstream.laravel.com) authentication scaffolding package includes support for this feature!
+> {tip} The following documentation discusses how to integrate with Laravel's password confirmation features directly; however, if you would like to get started more quickly, the [Laravel authentication starter kits](/docs/{{version}}/starter-kits) include support for this feature!

 <a name="password-confirmation-configuration"></a>
 ### Configuration